CharlyReux/evolvable-by-design-tutorial/README.md

 In order to fix it, you now have to
 - First, Change the endpoint used in the `getUserInfo()` method from `${this.baseUrl}/users/${userId}` to `${this.baseUrl}/user/${userId}`.
 > However, it still does not work because the id must not be in the path anymore.
-- To fix this, change the axios request to
+- To actually fix this, you need to change the whole axios request to
   - `` await axios.get(`${this.baseUrl}/user`,{params: {id: userId}}) ``
-`

 Now, your application should be working.
 Of course, these were simple evolutions in the backend that do not require many changes to be made.
 But this can quickly become a time-consuming issue when the codeBase starts getting bigger, or maybe when you haven't been maintaining the application for a while, so it takes you longer to get back into it.